Inmate charged with attacking deputy due in court Monday

 Abraham Pearson back in court for original carjacking case

-DETROIT - A man charged with attacking a Wayne County deputy and then escaping from the courthouse is expected to be back in court Thursday.
+DETROIT – A man charged with attacking a Wayne County deputy and then escaping from the courthouse will be back in court Monday.

 Abraham Pearson allegedly attacked Deputy Harrison Tolliver with a sharpened comb on Sept.
 9 as he was being escorted in the Frank Murphy Hall of Justice to face sentencing for carjacking and armed robbery.

 Tolliver then fled the courthouse had police on a day-long manhunt for him until a tipster spotted him on a street and called 911.

 Story: Carjacking victim: 'If it weren't for God I'd be dead'